Making Lemonade out of lemons: What positive takeaways has Coronavirus given us?

 This shows how little time it is taking for nature to take back the reins if humans are not in control.
 It is a good time to reflect on our organisation’s social impact.
 It is a good time to assess if we can do business in a more environmentally friendly manner.
 It is a good time to change our ways for the better, even if it costs a little more.

-The news and the times we are in are definitely making a lot of us panic more and making us more anxious.
 It is more important now than ever to take care of our mental, emotional and physical well-being.
 So let’s remind ourselves of these positives – that we have made it so far; that we are learning a lot about ourselves, our work, and our surroundings; and most importantly, that we have and will always progress.
 As they say, if life gives you lemons, make lemonade!
 So here’s to drinking lots of lemonade.

 At Yellow Spark, we design effective employee motivation and employee engagement programmes.
 To know more please write to us at email@example.com